futuresty/websir/README.md

 # websir - simple web server
-a simple web server written by ruby (for learn ruby)
+a simple web server written with ruby (for learn ruby)